ripcord-llc/meeting/README.md

 ## API

-### Ripcord
+### Widget

-The `Ripcord` class provides methods to control the lifecycle of an object that can be opened and closed.
+The `Widget` class provides methods to control the lifecycle of an object that can be opened and closed.

 #### Constructor

-The `Ripcord` constructor accepts the following parameters:
+The `Widget` constructor accepts the following parameters:

 - **`routingId: string`**
   The UUID of the routing that should be used to determine which team members will be assigned the new deals.